 Carpal Tunnel Syndrome (CTS)

-In chronic cases, the patient experiences intense pain and stiffness of the hand and arms.
-The mobility of the joint is severely impacted and can have debilitating effects on a patient’s quality of life.
+In chronic cases, the patient experiences intense pain and stiffness in the hand and arms.
+The joint mobility is severely impacted, which can have debilitating effects on a patient’s quality of life.

 Causes of Carpal Tunnel Syndrome (CTS)

-Carpal tunnel syndrome occurs when uneven or excessive pressure is applied to the middle hand nerve (commonly known as the median nerve).
+Carpal tunnel syndrome occurs when uneven or excessive pressure is applied to the median nerve.
 The tunnel that holds the nerves and blood vessels is constricted, leading to a build-up of pressure.
 Some of the more common factors that lead to the development of this condition include:

 - Malformations in the wrist and an innate narrowness of the carpal tunnel from birth.